The easiest way to have power camping or van living is to use a power station with a solar panel.

 charge a power supply while the sun is shining.

-We charge our Bluetti and Jackery power station every day.
+We charge our Bluetti and Jackery power stations every day.

 Then use the power supplies to power up our TV and lights all evening.